PerkLab/SegmentationComparison/README.md

 The following will describe the module and its basic functions.

 **Inputs:**
 This section is for selecting a folder, and loading volumes from that folder.
 If the randomize button is checked when loading, it will randomize the order in which the volumes are displayed.
-This is preferable for survey-taking, as it can reduce bias.
+Randomizing can reduce bias in the visual evaluarion.

 **Comparison:**
 From top to bottom, this section contains: